 Children with FASD may have:

-These alcohol-free faves are fun, sometimes fizzy, and always five-star refreshing.
-Virgin drinks or “mocktails,” are festive ways to celebrate without alcohol.
+Mocktails are fun and always refreshing.
+Non-alcoholic drinks are a great way to enjoy the party without alcohol.
 Click here for some great mocktail recipies!